 The best way to protect yourself from having to satisfy higher insurance premiums is to not drive under the influence of drugs or alcohol in Virginia.
 If you have been charged with a DUI in Virginia, it is essential that you consult with a qualified and licensed DUI defense attorney.
 Reliable legal representation will ensure the best possible result for your case such as receiving a lower charge or a dismissal of your case (if there are grounds to do so).

 The DUI defense attorneys at The Brown Firm PLLC have extensive experience defending individuals charged with a DUI or DWI in Virginia.
-We offer free consultations so that you can make an informed decision about your case.
-Call our firm or contact us online to discuss your case and set up a free consultation,
+We offer legal consultations so that you can make an informed decision about your case.
+Call our firm or contact us online to discuss your case and set up a legal consultation,